davidschober/recipes/index.md

 - Add some water as needed
 - Add cooked pasta to the skillet and toss with cheese

-## Potato Gnocchi
-### Ingredients
-- 4 medium potatoes, cooked and riced
-- 1 t.
-Salt, 1 t.
-Pepper
-- 1 egg
-- 1 c.
-Flour

-### Directions

-- Cook the potatoes in their skin.
-Cool and rice
-- Add the rest of ingredients to the potatoes
-- Form a long rope of about a foot
-- Cut rope every one inch
-- Run each over a grater to form indentation; or use a fork
-- Cook in plenty of salted water
-- They are done when they come to the top
-- Serve with any sauce

 ## Risotto ai Funghi Porcini
 ### Ingredients